-EPD and LPD headers and the integration function(11ak)
+L/T-encoded and LLC-encoded headers and the integration function(11ak)

 M.1 Introduction

-(11ak)The purposes of this informative annex are to (1) guide the implementer of a non-GLK WLAN system that includes a portal that integrates the WLAN systems with a wired LAN, (2) clarify EPD and LPD headers including the case of A-MSDU subframes, and (3) clarify where and how EPD to LPD and LPD to EPD conversions are required.
+(11ak)The purposes of this informative annex are to (1) guide the implementer of a non-GLK WLAN system that includes a portal that integrates the WLAN systems with a wired LAN, (2) clarify L/T-encoded and LLC-encoded headers including the case of A-MSDU subframes, and (3) clarify where and how L/T-encoded to LLC-encoded and LLC-encoded to L/T-encoded conversions are required.

-(11ak)As specified in IEEE Std 802(#2677), EPD encoding always starts with a Length/Type field that is either a 2‑octet length or a 2-octet Ethertype while LPD encoding always starts with an LSAP octet.
-There is no indication in a Data frame as to whether EPD or LPD MSDU encoding is in use.
+(11ak) An L/T-encoded MSDU always starts with a Length/Type field that is either a 2‑octet length or a 2-octet Ethertype, while an LLC-encoded MSDU always starts with an LSAP octet.
+There is no indication in a Data frame as to whether L/T or LLC encoding is in use.
 A receiving STA uses the rules in 5.1.4 to determine the encoding of MSDUs it receives.

 M.2 Integration function header conversions(11ak)

-(11ak)Table M-1 (EPD and LPD MSDU headers(11ak)) illustrates EPD and LPD protocol header encodings.
+(11ak)Table M-1 (L/T-encoded and LLC-encoded MSDU headers(11ak)) illustrates L/T and LLC protocol header encodings.
 The encoding used within the DS is unspecified.
 If the DS has a portal, that portal provides the integration function.
 The integration function converts between the encoding used within the DS and that used in the non-IEEE-802.11 network with which the portal is connecting the DS.
-If the DS uses LPD and the portal connects to a network that uses EPD, for example IEEE Std 802.3, the integration function converts MSDUs exiting the DS from LPD to EPD format and those entering the DS from EPD to LPD.
-(11ak)Conversion between LPD and EPD might also be required at any GLK STA unless the GLK STA will (MDR2)join only BSSs limited to EPD STAs.
-If the GLK STA might receive or transmit Data frames containing LPD MSDUs, it converts them to or from the EPD MSDUs required by the Internal Sublayer Service SAPs provided by GLK STAs.
+If the DS uses LLC encoding and the portal connects to a network that uses L/T encoding, for example IEEE Std 802.3, the integration function converts MSDUs exiting the DS from LLC to L/T encoding format (using EPD in nearly all cases, per ISO/IEC TR11802-5:1997) and those entering the DS from L/T to LLC encoding.
+(11ak)Conversion between LLC and L/T encoding might also be required at any GLK STA unless the GLK STA will (MDR2)join only BSSs limited to L/T STAs.
+If the GLK STA might receive or transmit Data frames containing LLC-encoded MSDUs, it converts them to or from the L/T-encoded MSDUs required by the Internal Sublayer Service SAPs provided by GLK STAs.

-(11ak)Conversion between LPD and EPD is discussed in 5.1.4 (MSDU format) and IEEE Std 802.1AC.
+(11ak)Conversion between LLC encoding and L/T encoding is discussed in 5.1.4 (MSDU format) and IEEE Std 802.1AC.

-Table M-1—EPD and LPD MSDU headers(11ak)
+Table M-1—L/T-encoded and LLC-encoded MSDU headers(11ak)